2.1 Your budget

 Your spending pattern will change in retirement

-Don’t forget to include the cost of repaying any debts – for example car finance agreements and bank loans.
+Don’t forget to include the cost of repaying any debts – for example your mortgage, car finance agreements and bank loans.
 Many people use the tax-free lump sum from their pension pot to clear these debts as they go into retirement.

 Make a start now and then you can return to your budget later to refine and finalise it.
 Once completed, you’ll have the target level for the disposable (after-tax) retirement income you’ll need.